I-4-1-15.Analyst Review - Court Case Preparation and Review Branch

 If the analyst determines the case is not defensible, he or she will explain the reasons in the ARPS analysis and recommend remand.

 If the analyst concludes the missing exhibits do not preclude defense of case, he or she will note the reasons in the ARPS analysis and send the case to the CCPRB staff for preparation of the CAR.

 Prior to certifying a record, the CCPRB chief will determine whether there are missing exhibits and identify any missing exhibits in the certification.
 See HALLEX I-4-2-30.

 D. Additional Evidence

-While preparing a CAR, the staff may discover additional evidence either in the file or in newly associated correspondence that the Appeals Council (AC) has not yet considered.
-The case must be assigned to an analyst to review the record in light of the additional evidence and determine the appropriate action.
+While preparing a CAR, the staff may discover additional evidence either in the file or in newly associated correspondence that the AC has not yet considered.
+In such instances, the staff will assign the case to an analyst to review the additional evidence.

 If the AC received the additional evidence or newly associated correspondence after the AC denied the request for review, dismissed the request for review, or issued a decision, the analyst should recommend that OGC defend the case.
 The analyst will prepare an analysis in ARPS and memorandum to OGC fully addressing the evidence and explaining that the AC received it after the AC's last action so it will not be included in the CAR.
 The analyst should submit the recommendation for an administrative appeals judge's (AAJ) consideration.
 Following the AAJ's approval, the analyst will send the memorandum with a copy of the evidence or correspondence when sending a memorandum to OGC for paper claim(s) files.
 For electronic claim(s) files, the analyst will note in the memorandum that the additional evidence is available in eView.